mhsung/kaist-cs479-fall-2023/docs/project-proposal.md

 ### Computing Resource
-We will provide GPUs in KCloud, and each team will have the option to choose either 2 or 3 GPUs with 24GB VRAM each (RTX 3090 or Titan X), or one A100 GPU.
-By default, you will receive the 24GB VRAM GPUs.
+We plan to provide GPUs in [KCLOUD](https://kcloud.kaist.ac.kr/){:target="_blank"}, and each team will have the option to choose either two GPUs with 24 GB VRAM each (RTX 3090 or Titan X), or one A100 GPU.
+By default, you will receive the 24 GB VRAM GPUs.
 A100 GPUs will be allocated to teams that require GPUs with larger VRAM.

 It is crucial to propose a project idea that is achievable within the provided computational resources.
 For example, certain baseline methods might require multiple A100 GPUs and/or several days or weeks for training, which would not be feasible for your project.

 ### Grading
-- **Late submission**: A 5% penalty for each late day in the project evaluation.
+- **Late submission**: A 5% penalty for **each** late day in the project evaluation.
 - A submission with no meaningful information will be regarded as not submitted.

 <br />